 UPDATE ON THE SIX KEY METRICS

 IntroductionThe first edition of the CounselLink Enterprise Legal Management Trends Report was published in October 2013.
-The inaugural report established a set of key metrics and provided insights that corporate law departments and law firms could use to guide their decisions and subsequent actions.
-This edition of the Trends Report presents the latest review of those guiding metrics, adding additional detail to the growing historical perspective on how legal market dynamics are evolving over time.
-As always, the report presents a snapshot of data available via the CounselLink Enterprise Legal Management platform, with the volume of data available for analysis growing at a rapid pace.
-You can find details about the methodologies used, definitions, and expert contributors conducting the analysis presented at the end of the report.
-Each annual update of the CounselLink Enterprise Legal Management Trends Report covers a standard set of key metrics related to hourly legal rates and the corporate procurement of legal services.
+That report established a set of key metrics based on data available via the CounselLink Enterprise Legal Management platform and provided insights that corporate law departments and law firms could use to guide their decisions and subsequent actions.
+With the volume of data available for analysis growing with each passing year, the 2018 edition of the Trends Report represents the most up-to-date and even more detailed picture of how legal market dynamics are evolving over time.
+As always, information about the methodologies used, definitions, and expert contributors conducting the analysis are presented at the end of the report.

 - Real Estate